-Welcome to the machine project!
-Over the course of several checkpoints you'll apply the knowledge you've taken from the homework to a real-world application: completing a simple Android app.
-Let's get started!
+Over the course of several checkpoints you’ll apply the knowledge you’ve learned so far to a real-world application: completing a simple Android app.
+Let’s get started!

 We’ve built your programming abilities through a series of small homework problems.
 Now we’re excited to show you what you can do by applying those skills!
 So if the homework problems are like playing etudes on a musical instrument, now it’s time to learn a simple song.
 If the homework problems are like running cone drills at sports practice, now it’s time to scrimmage.
 If the homework problems are like the mise en place when preparing a meal, now it’s time to turn up the heat and get cooking.

-Real world programming is also a very different challenge that you've experienced solving the homework problems.
+Real world programming is also a very different challenge than you’ve experienced solving the homework problems.
 On each homework problem you start from scratch.
 In real life, you almost never do.
 On each homework problem you spend most of your time programming and debugging.
-In real life, you spend most of your time reading, scratching your head, and even just trying to figure out where to start!
+In real life, you spend most of your time reading code, scratching your head, and figuring out where to start!

 Compared to the homework problems: when completing the machine project, you’ll spend much more time:

 And you’ll spend much less time writing code!
 This is normal, good, healthy, and not a sign that you are doing anything wrong.

 Let’s go through the steps required to get you up and running on the machine project.

 We’ll get started on these tasks in this lesson and continue in the next.